Bill

 AI Summary

-This bill amends Georgia law to provide enhanced protections for code enforcement officials, defining them as individuals employed by local governments who conduct safety inspections of buildings and property to ensure compliance with laws, provided they have a high school diploma or equivalent and have completed Level 1 code enforcement training.
-Specifically, it increases penalties for committing simple assault, aggravated assault, simple battery, battery, or aggravated battery against a code enforcement official while they are performing their official duties, making these offenses punishable as misdemeanors of a high and aggravated nature or by imprisonment for three to twenty years, depending on the severity of the crime.
-These enhanced penalties are similar to those already in place for utility workers and will take effect on July 1, 2026.
+This bill amends Georgia law to provide enhanced protections for code enforcement officials, defining them as individuals employed by or contracted with local governments who conduct safety inspections of buildings, businesses, or property to ensure compliance with laws, provided they have a high school diploma or equivalent and have completed Level 1 code enforcement training.
+The bill increases penalties for crimes committed against these officials while they are performing their official duties, making simple assault, simple battery, and battery against a code enforcement official a high and aggravated misdemeanor, and aggravated assault and aggravated battery against them punishable by imprisonment for three to twenty years, similar to protections already in place for utility workers.
+These enhanced penalties will take effect on July 1, 2026, and apply to offenses committed on or after that date.

 Committee Categories